harplife/zettelkasten/math/precalculus/Chapter 2/8_One_to_One_Functions_and_Their_Inverses.md

 ## One-to-One Functions : The Horizontal Line Test

-A function is called a One-to-One Function if no two elements in its domain have the same image, that is,
+A function is called a <mark class="hltr-trippy">One-to-One Function</mark> if no two elements in its domain have the same image, that is,

 $$
 f(x_{1}) \neq f(x_{2}) \text{ whenever } x_{1} \neq x_{2}